-Making VAT Decision
+Making VAT decision

 Making a VAT decision is the first step the M3 Business Engine performs in the VAT process.

-• Make a VAT decision by identifying whether a business transaction is subject to VAT.
+This step consists of two parts:- Make a VAT decision by identifying whether a business transaction is subject to VAT.

-• Determine the VAT rate to apply, and calculate and record the VAT amounts.
+- Determine the VAT rate to apply, and calculate and record the VAT amounts.

-When is a sale or purchase of goods or services 'vatable', that is, subject to VAT?
+When is a sale or purchase of goods or services vatable, that is, subject to VAT?
 This question of whether to calculate VAT in a specific business transaction is a greater challenge than the actual calculation of VAT.
-The rule of thumb is that the location of supply of goods and services and the location delivery of the same goods and services together determine whether to calculate and record VAT.
+The rule of thumb is that the location of supply of goods and services and the location of delivery of the same goods and services together determine whether to calculate and record VAT.
 National regulations and EU regulations then stipulate whether the supply of goods or services is subject to VAT in specific scenarios and, naturally, which VAT rates to apply.

-Different rules apply to the supply of goods and the supply of services respectively to a taxable 'person'.
-The invoicing programs in M3 Business Engine consequently follow different decision paths for VAT: invoices based on service orders, customer orders and maintenance customer orders use different VAT-related information as compared to invoices for short-term rental and long-term rental.
+Different rules apply to the supply of goods and the supply of services respectively to a taxable person.
+The invoicing programs in M3 Business Engine consequently follow different decision paths for VAT: Invoices based on service orders, customer orders and maintenance customer orders use different VAT-related information as compared to invoices for short-term rental and long-term rental.

 The country of customer, country of delivery, country of supplier and existence of a VAT registration number are critical to the final VAT decision.
 M3 Business Engine stores and uses this information by retrieving relevant country codes from the customer, from a delivery address, from a warehouse, from the division, and so on.
 Once the VAT decision is made and the customer invoice is generated, then the relevant country codes are stored in the general ledger and used again as part of the VAT reporting process.